kim-nguyenkhn/memoize/README.md

 In other words, memoization is a way to store results into a cache and retrieve those cached results.

-The benefit becomes obvious as function calls get more expensive -
+The benefit becomes obvious as function calls get more expensive - why would you want to repeat expensive calls if you already have the result from an earlier call?

 ## Memoization function